SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 You can use the `EnableBinding` attribute in your application to declare bindings for your application or you can use service container extension methods to explicitly add them to the container yourself.

-For example the following code shows a fully configured and functioning Streams application service that receives strings from a destination with the name `input` and and converts the strings to uppercase and then sends the results to a destination with the name `output`.
-Notice that the applications `Handle()` method expects the message payload from `input` to be a `string`, and as a result the Streams framework will attempt to convert the incoming message payload to a `string` before calling the handler method (see [Content Type Negotiation](#content-type-negotiation) section).
+For example the following code shows a fully configured and functioning Stream application service that receives strings from a destination with the name `input` and and converts the strings to uppercase and then sends the results to a destination with the name `output`.
+Notice that the applications `Handle()` method expects the message payload from `input` to be a `string`, and as a result the Stream framework will attempt to convert the incoming message payload to a `string` before calling the handler method (see [Content Type Negotiation](#content-type-negotiation) section).

 ```csharp
 [EnableBinding(typeof(IProcessor))]